adamswbrown/Emailhelp/README.md

-# macOS Apple Mail Accounting & Categorization CLI
+# Email Accounting & Categorization CLI

 > **Treat email as records to be accounted for, not messages to be read.**

 A local, deterministic command-line tool for email accounting and triage on macOS.
+Supports both **Apple Mail** and **Outlook for Mac**.
 Built specifically for users with multiple email accounts (personal + work) who need fast, explainable email classification without AI or external services.

 ## Quick Start